Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 SOAP 1.1 (supplying additional information if necessary in

-the detail element), or a Qname whose
+element), or a Qname whose

 namespace is controlled by the fault's specifying